SmilePlane/unoR4maruder/README.md

 This is a recreation of EPS32 maruder for Arduino UNO R4 WiFi.
 This is under construction.
 Now only Wifi spamming is working.
+Now you can connect by bluetooth serial using app like this: https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en